cobbland/cobb.land/posts/shanghai-chip-dip.md

 And then, after an elbow from Grandma, "Alright.
 I'll hush.
 Alright.
 I'll hush.
 I'll hush.
 I'll hush."
 He was singing it by the end.
 "I'll hush, I'll hush, I'll hush."

-Dad's go-to, which the rest of us have wholeheartedly adopted, is "Let's keep this breezing right along."
+Dad's go-to, which the rest of us have wholeheartedly adopted, is "Let's breeze right along."

-Dad has made the World Famous Densford Secret Family Recipe Chip Dip for as long as I can remember.
+Dad has made the **World Famous Secret Family Recipe Chip Dip** for as long as I can remember.
 It isn't a family gathering, especially a card based family gathering, without THE dip.
 It is an integral part of our get-togethers.
-(Last year's cream cheese shortage was hard on us.)
+(The recent cream cheese shortage was especially hard on us.)

-This past summer, Dad finally handed over the keys to the kingdom: the recipe and responsibility for THE dip.
+A few summers ago, Dad finally handed over the keys to the kingdom: the recipe and responsibility for THE dip:

-- 2 packets ranch dip mix
+- 2 packets ranch dip mix (must be Hidden Valley)
-- 1 lb sour cream
+- 1 lb sour cream (must be Daisy)
-- 1 lb cream cheese
+- 1 lb cream cheese (must be Philadelphia, and none of that lowfat crap)

 The ingredients might seem simple, it's just a slight variation on the recipe from the back of the dip mix package, after all.
 But there are subtle nuances in technique and specificity of ingredients that one must consider.